tjguk/SharpLocker/README.md

 # SharpLocker

 SharpLocker helps get current user credentials by popping a fake Windows lock screen, all output is sent to Console which works perfect for Cobalt Strike.
 It is written in C# to allow for direct execution via memory injection using techniques such as execute-assembly found in Cobalt Strike or others, this method prevents the executable from ever touching disk.
 It is NOT intended to be compilled and run locally on a device.

+* I AM TESTING

 ## What SharpLocker is
 * A .NET application that is supposed to be run in memory on a target device